 - A statewide mass media led social marketing health promotion campaign

 - Supportive Programs and Initiatives that build the capacity of the community to promote mental health and wellbeing.
 These are delivered across a range of sectors and audiences including health services, local governments, schools, workplaces, community organisations and local clubs.
-The flagship strategy is the campaign’s Partnership Program (link to Partnership Program page).
+The flagship strategy is the campaign’s Partnership Program.

 The Act Belong Commit campaign engages all Western Australians aged 18 years and over, including:

 - people in low socio-economic circumstances and experiencing disadvantage (through economic, physical, cultural, social or educational factors);